-Terminal reinstatement to defend a completed thesis, after a student's registration lapses, is no longer permitted.
+Terminal reinstatement to defend a completed thesis, after a student's registration lapses, is no long permitted.
+(Notwithstanding, students first registered in the program in academic years prior to 2012/13 shall be bound by the terminal reinstatement policy in effect at the time of their initial registration).